 First off I think it’s important to give you a little bit of background on what Hitler’s plans were for Britain in 1940, a plan that was known at the time as Operation Sea Lion.

-With most of Western Europe swiftly defeated using the brand-new Blitzkrieg (lighting war) form of combat, and with a rather embarrassing retreat from Dunkirk as a result, Hitler’s thoughts swiftly moved on to how he could conquer (or at least subdue) us troublesome Brits.
+With most of Western Europe swiftly defeated using the brand-new Blitzkrieg (lightning war) form of combat, and with a rather embarrassing retreat from Dunkirk as a result, Hitler’s thoughts swiftly moved on to how he could conquer (or at least subdue) us troublesome Brits.

 Operation Sea Lion was thus created, a plan that Hitler actually hoped he wouldn’t have to implement, due mostly to the difficulty in landing and gaining a foothold on our lovely isle.